 Isn’t that great!
 I want to make every recipe out of this cookbook and I bet you will too.
 Everything is plant based – we are so lucky!

 From Vegan Richa’s Everyday Kitchen, copyright © 2017 by Richa Hingle.
-Used by permission Vegan Heritage Press.
+Used by permission from Vegan Heritage Press.